sandys/lambdacurry.github.io/_posts/2017-05-10-cheaper-better-waterman-refill-signo.markdown

 Cut the Signo/Energel a little bit longer, maybe a quarter of an inch.
 Because of the way they are both designed, the new refills need that extra length.

 The energel or the signo 207 refills cost rupees 50.
 The original waterman refills cost 1500 rs.

+EDIT: **30 April 2023** - turns out that the Signo refills are good enough for the Mont Blanc Starwalker-style Fineliner (felt tip refills) or the Mont Blanc Rollerball.
+Both the Mont Blanc Fineliner and Rollerball refills are interchangeable anyhow.
+However, they have a screw threading.
+The Signo does **NOT** have a threaded refill.
+However, it doesnt stop it from fitting perfectly.
+The Signo refill may be a hair too long, but if u decide to cut it...be very carefull, cos u only need about 1mm to go.

+But they work!